 Excessive falls in blood pressure may result in transient blindness.
-If affected the patient should not attempt to drive or use machinery (see section 4.8).
+If affected do not attempt to drive or use machinery (see section 4.8).

 Although a 'steal' effect has not been demonstrated, patients experiencing this effect should discontinue nifedipine therapy.